Key Takeaways:

 However, if you believe that you are not infringing on any intellectual property rights, you have the option to submit a counter notice to Etsy in accordance with the Digital Millennium Copyright Act (DMCA).

 This means that you can dispute the claim and provide evidence to support your argument.
+If Etsy finds that your counter-notice is valid, they may reinstate the removed content.

 Are Maximum Number of Copyright Strikes Allowed on Etsy?

 Etsy has the authority to close a shop that violates copyright laws, even if it’s the first offense, and there’s no set policy regarding the number of strikes a shop can get before they take action.
+Etsy’s decision is at its sole discretion and can be made at any time without prior warning.

 For example, a seller on Etsy might create and sell jewelry that uses an image of a popular cartoon character without proper licensing or permission from the copyright owner.

-What to Do If You’ve Been Accused of Copyright Infringement on Etsy
+What to Do If You’ve Been Accused of Copyright Infringement on Etsy?

 As an Etsy seller, it’s crucial to be mindful of copyright infringement and to take any notices received seriously.